It’s been a few days since I wrote anything.

 “Cool!
 You’re not planning to drink, are you?
 You don’t seem like the drinking type.
 Leave your truck here, and ride out there with me, Jennifer, and Matt, so that we can drink.
 You can drive us back later tonight and sleep over at my apartment.”

 I wasn’t sure how to respond.
-It was definitely better that Desiree had a designated driver and she’s right that I probably wasn’t going to drink.
+It was definitely better that Desiree had a designated driver.
+She was also right that I wasn’t going to drink.
 But I wanted to be able to leave when I wanted to.

 “How long are you staying?
 I wasn’t planning to stay that late tonight.
 I have a lunch shift tomorrow.”